edisplay/RCB_TA_notes/week-2-html-css-bootstrap-three-days/lesson-plan-1.1.md

       content: "\201C";
     }
     ```
-    * Make the pseudo element absolutely positioned 65 pixels to the left (more or less if needed).
+    * Make the pseudo element absolutely positioned 65 pixels to the left of the block quote (more or less if needed).
 Also make it positioned around 20 pixels from the top (more or less if needed)
     * Preview all these changes as you go to see what is happening
     * Give the psuedo element a font size of around 80 pixels
     * Notice how the font used to display the quotation mark is the SAME as the blockquote.
 IF this looks odd to you, try changing the font of the blockquote